AdobeDocs/marketo-developer.en/help/rest-api/bulk-activity-extract.md

             </tr>
           </tbody>
         </table>
-        When using primaryAttributeValueIds, the activityTypeIds filter must be present and only contain activity ids that match the corresponding asset group.
+        When using `primaryAttributeValueIds`, the `activityTypeIds` filter must be present and only contain activity ids that match the corresponding asset group.
 Example: For example, if you are filtering on Web Form assets, only the "Fill Out Form" activity type id is allowed in activityTypeIds.
-Example Request Body:{"filter":{"createdAt":{"startAt": "2021-07-01T23:59:59-00:00","endAt": "2021-07-02T23:59:59-00:00"},"activityTypeIds":[2],"primaryAttributeValueIds" : [16,102,95,8]}}primaryAttributeValueIds and primaryAttributeValues cannot be used together.</td>
+Example Request Body:{"filter":{"createdAt":{"startAt": "2021-07-01T23:59:59-00:00","endAt": "2021-07-02T23:59:59-00:00"},"activityTypeIds":[2],"primaryAttributeValueIds" : [16,102,95,8]}}. `primaryAttributeValueIds` and `primaryAttributeValues` cannot be used together.</td>
     </tr>
     <tr>
       <td>primaryAttributeValues</td>
       <td>Array[String]</td>
       <td>No</td>
-      <td>Accepts a JSON object with one member, primaryAttributeValues.
+      <td>Accepts a JSON object with one member, `primaryAttributeValues`.
 The value is an array of names that specify the primary attributes to filter on.
 A maximum of 50 names may be specified.
 The names are the unique identifier for either a lead field or an asset, and can be retrieved by calling the appropriate REST API endpoint.
 For example, to filter on a specific Form for the "Fill Out Form" activity, pass the Form Id to <a href="https://developer.adobe.com/marketo-apis/api/asset/#tag/Sales-Persons/operation/describeUsingGET_5">Get Form by Id</a> endpoint to retrieve the Form name.
 The following is a list of activity types where primary attribute filtering is supported.

         * Activity Type: Change Data Value
         * Primary Attribute Value: Lead field `displayName`